-This week on the blog we’re looking at ‘natural deodorants’.
+This week on the website we’re looking at ‘natural deodorants’.
 You may not be familiar with that term but as we go through the ingredients in the products featured here you’ll soon get a feel for what is meant by it.

 I’m lucky.
 I don’t have to wear deodorant or antiperspirants.
 Or maybe I’m in denial.
 I thought I was alone in this until a friend disclosed that she’s the same.
 Then a conversation popped up in a natural hair care group I’m in and it turns out there’s quite a few people out there that don’t need to wear deodorants.
 Is this all a bit too crusty hippy for you?